usc-isi-i2/kgtk/docs/import/import_ntriples.md

                         When true, validate that the result fields are good KGTK file format.
                         (default=False).
 ```
+### Import Strategies

+ * If you are importing a single file, which will be used in isolation, you may
+   wish to forego local namespace (blank node) prefix conversion and forgo
+   UUIDs in new nodes and namespace prefixes.
+ * If you are importing many files which you intend to combine, you may consider
+   converting them in a single command.
+ * Otherwise, if you are importing many files, which are either:
+   * too many to convert in a single command
+   * not all available at once
+   You may wish to use full UUID options and updated namespace files
+   for the conversion.

 ### Examples

 Import the entire given ntriple file into kgtk forma, using default settings.